akshawop/banking-system/README.md

 - **BankCLI:**
   - Role: Bank Official
-  - Manages banks and branches.
+  - Manages bank and branches.
   - Interacts with `BankDAO` for all bank-related database operations.
   - Uses helper forms for structured input.